DavidPickles/oidc-lab/README.md

 ## Cookies and Logout

-Cookies are used by OPs to represent a user's logged-in state.
+Cookies are used by to represent a user's logged-in state.
-The "Local Logout"  button is limited, it does not end a session with the OP.
-So even though it logs you out of OIDC-Lab it doesn't log you out of the OP.
+The "Local Logout"  button is limited, it does not end a session with the authorization server.
+So even though it logs you out of OIDC-Lab it doesn't log you out of the authorization server.

-When you're exploring OPs it can be hard to keep track of which users are logged in, so it can be useful to be able to just remove all potentially relevant cookies.
-For that reason it is generally a good idea to use private browsing or incognito mode, because you'll always start with no cookies set.
+It is generally a good idea to use private browsing or incognito mode for OIDC-Lab in `oidc` mode, because you'll always start with no cookies set.

 ## Using your own configuration repo